 Landing pages are the main method of lead generation.
 The purpose of a landing page is to gather information about the visitor, such as their name, email address and/or phone number.
 Most people don't freely give up their personal information, so the page must offer something valuable in return for this information.
 Landing pages come in a few different forms, each with a vulnerability to fraud.

 The image below our blog post is a CTA for Anura.
 When clicked, it brings users to a landing page that asks for their email.
 Once their email is added, they become a member of our email list and receive a generated email whenever there’s a new blog post.

-This type of form requires more detailed information.
-Although it tends to result in fewer leads; they’re higher quality leads.
-Without an ad fraud solution, fraudsters can easily enter bogus information diminishing the quality of leads.
-Plus, if you’re calling a user who didn’t personally enter their information, you’re in trouble.
-Hello lawsuit.
+This type of form requires more detailed information, such as a name, phone number, etc. Although it tends to result in fewer leads; it yields higher quality leads.
+Without an ad fraud solution, fraudsters and bots can easily enter bogus information into the form, diminishing the quality of leads.
+Plus, if you’re calling a user who didn’t personally enter their information, you’ve committed yet another TCPA violation.
+Hello, lawsuit.

 Insurance companies favor this type of landing page.
 After all, their job is to spit out quotes at a rapid speed.
 Since there are a lot of factors that go into computing a quote, users are required to fill in extremely detailed information.

 Again, a fake user could populate the fields with fake or stolen information, putting your insurance company at risk.

 Sometimes when there aren’t enough users filling out lead forms, businesses will purchase lead lists from third parties to compensate.
 It sounds like a great idea; you can save time and resources on organic leads, and just buy a ready-to-go lead list.
 It's easy, but unfortunately, many of these lists are fraudulent.